 “The knight should respect the common good, since for the greater good was chivalry established To a knight pertains that he be a lover of the common wealth, for by the commonality of the people was chivalry founded and established; the common weal is greater and more necessary than the good and the special” (p.
 96).

-Modern language and literature have often paid tribute to principles of chivalry.
-Expressions like “knight in shining armor” and “gallant as a knight” reflect a yearning for those bygone eras were men were courteous and treated their ladies with care.
+Modern Language and literature have often paid tribute to the principles of chivalry.
+Expressions like “knight in shining armor” and “gallant as a knight” reflect a yearning for those bygone eras where men were courteous and treated their ladies with care.
 Knights also took center stage in several European and Asian proverbs and in the speeches of various statesmen.

 “For sake of the knight the lady kisses the squire.”
 (French Proverb) “The horse knows its knight the best.”
 (Arabic Proverb) “A true knight is fuller of bravery in the midst, than in the beginning of danger.”
 (Sir Philip Sidney)